-James D Zirin, Miner H Warner, President of the Pilgrims of the US, and Professor Nicholas Burns

-Political Affairs and Former

-Ambassador to NATO and to Greece,

-was the guest of honour at a reception

-at the River Club on 24 January.
+James D Zirin, Miner H Warner, President of the Pilgrims of the US, and Professor Nicholas Burns Professor Nicholas Burns, Former Under Secretary of State for Political Affairs and Former Ambassador to NATO and to Greece, was the guest of honour at a reception at the River Club on 24 January.
 The 114th Annual Meeting of the Pilgrims of the United States took place on Monday 1 May at the Union League Club.
 The society was addressed by Raymond W Kelly, former New York Police Department Commissioner,